to Rockets main page to Space launchers main page to Proton main page

 Bookmark and Share

-Proton prepares to rehabilitate itself in 2013
+Proton attempts to rehabilitate itself in 2013

 However despite the upper stage known as Briz-KM successfully delivered its payload in the Jan.
 15 Rockot mission, its performance turned out to be abnormal yet again.